Dr. Kristin Klopfenstein

 Shannon was drawn to the thriving and enriching environment of the University of Denver’s campus and the Colorado Lab’s results-driven focus on translating research findings into public practice.
 Her past experience with differing socioeconomic and cultural backgrounds along with her technical aptitude are invaluable to the Colorado Lab’s work in coordinating efforts across internal and external projects.

 Prior to joining the Colorado Lab, Shannon worked as a software administrator at an international airport and managed a publications and production department in the environmental engineering industry.
-She earned her bachelor’s degree from Southeast Missouri State University and is pursuing advanced degrees in geographic information systems and information and communications technology at the University of Denver.
+She earned her bachelor’s degree from Southeast Missouri State University.